GetintheLoop/painless-sqlalchemy/SETUP.md

 (# TODO automate next section):

-Connect to psql with the newly created `postgres` user and create the test db
+To connect to psql with the newly created `postgres` user and create the test db

     $ sudo -u postgres psql
     ...